TN1ck/german-tax-id-validator/README.md

 # German Tax Id Validator

 This library validates german tax identification numbers, more infos here: http://www.bzst.de/EN/Steuern_National/Steueridentifikationsnummer/steuerid_node.html.
+No dependencies, very small - 1KB minified, 551B Minified + gzipped (see [bundlephobia.com](https://bundlephobia.com/package/german-tax-id-validator@1.0.3)).

+I originally developed this while working at [LIQID](https://github.com/LIQIDTechnology), but they made the repository private.
+This code is the one exported from the [npm package](https://www.npmjs.com/package/german-tax-id-validator).
+MIT licensed.

 ## How to use
 First you neeed to install the package via npm: